Toshiv-Kumar/Pipelined-MIPS-RISC--Processor-on-FPGA/README.md

 For a large number of instructions to be executed, only then the total time is reduced by a factor of k(splits).

 ## Why a buffering mechanism is needed?
 The combinational ckts that lie within the pipeline have different amount of delays.
 The input to the stage must be stable for a specific amount of time as only then the output can be determined, if the input of a stage changes then the output can change at the wrong time if the previous stage has much lesser delay.
-So we try to synchornize the stages by the delay of the slowest stage+delay of latch as the clk frequency of the entire operation or the frequency of production of output.
+So we try to synchornize the stages by the delay of the slowest stage + delay of latch as the clk frequency of the entire operation or the frequency of production of output.
 That can be done by inserting baskets/latches in between stages so as to hold the previous outputs so as to isolate the inputs and outputs from each other.
 This frequency(f=1/T) represents the throughput of the pipeline per unit time.
 Speedup-: less_time(stages)/more_time(no stages) .
 Try to derive this yourself.
 Efficiency = Speedup/ideal_speedup.
 Ideal speedup is the number of stages

+If an old instruction running in the pipeline has variable that needs to be used as it is without any modification then that variable is transferred through latches in each clock.
+For every single variable that is suppossed to be propagated through stages or is used in only a specific stages as known beforehand then it is replicated to multiple variables with first name having the name of the inter-stage latch name.
+Eg-: EX_MEM_ALUOut,etc.
+All the variables are implemented as inter stage latches.

 ## Important Delays: